 If an enrolled family member ceases to be eligible for vision coverage through IBM, continuation coverage can be obtained, in certain circumstances, through COBRA for a limited time.
-See COBRA Continuation of Coverage in the "Administrative Information" section for more details.
+See "COBRA Continuation Coverage" in the "Administrative Information" section for more details.

-IBM Benefits Plan for Retired Employees Medicare-Eligible Participants
+Medicare-Eligible Participants